biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:commandprompt.md

 ### How can I compute physico-chemical properties using Command Prompt?

-1) Download AAProperties.jar 2) Study the Manual section below
+1) Download AAProperties.jar
+2) Study the Manual section below

 ### Manual

 NAME

-`   An executable to generate physico-chemical properties of protein sequences.`
+An executable to generate physico-chemical properties of protein sequences.

 EXAMPLES